mikmik0101/Pokemon-battle-arena-modified/README.md

 https://www.pokemon-battle-arena.com/

-A browser-based Pokémon battle game.
+A browser-based Pokémon battle game made by jegan and Modified by Mick.

 ## Tech Stack
 * [Nuro](https://github.com/jegan321/nuro) for the front-end